-- ii.
-The structure is set back at least 50 feet from any public right-of-way, and 50 feet from a property line abutting a residence. - (3) Buildings that do not meet the requirements listed above are subject to site plan approval from the Planning Board. - E. Farm operation, bona fide.
-A bona fide farm operation is a farm operation that consists of one or more of the following: - (1) Utilizes seven or more acres and has at least \$10,000 of annual income from agricultural production, and less than 30% of the total annual income is from sources other than agricultural production.
-(Examples of non-agricultural income includes, but is not limited to, selling gravel and sand, installing masonry walls, treecutting service, installing landscaping and sod, maintaining landscaping, hosting weddings and other non-farm-related special events); or - (2) Utilizes less than seven acres and has at least \$50,000 of annual income from agricultural production, and less than 30% of the total annual income is from sources other than agricultural production; or - (3) Qualifies as a start-up farm. - (a) To qualify as a start-up farm, an application shall be made to the Planning Board and referred to the Agricultural Advisory Committee to provide recommendations, using the following findings to be considered. - i.
+- (1) Utilizes seven Seven or more acres of land in agricultural production in Southold Town and has at least \$10,000 of annual income from agricultural production, and less than 30% of the total annual income is from sources other than agricultural production.
+(Examples of non-agricultural income includes, but is not limited to, selling gravel and sand, installing masonry walls, tree-cutting service, installing landscaping and sod, maintaining landscaping, hosting weddings and other non-farm-related special events); or - (2) Utilizes less than seven acres of land in agricultural production in Southold Town and has at least \$50,000 of annual income from agricultural production, and less than 30% of the total annual income is from sources other than agricultural production; or - (3) Qualifies as a start-up farm. - (a) To qualify as a start-up farm, an application shall be made to the Planning Board and referred to the Agricultural Advisory Committee to provide recommendations, using the following findings to be considered. - i.
 The majority of the farmland is in the New York State Agricultural District; - ii.
 The farmland possesses soil and topographic characteristics conducive to farming (prime agricultural soils); - iii.
 The lot owner/farmer possesses the necessary agricultural knowledge to bring the farm into active agricultural production; - iv.
 The farm is operated in a businesslike manner; - v.
 Evidence is provided that there is time and effort spent on farming; - vi.
 The lot owner, or their advisors, have the knowledge needed to carry on the farming activity as a successful business; - vii.
 The lot owner was successful, or has experience with, similar activities in the past; - viii.
 The lot owner can expect future appreciation of the assets used in the business; and - ix.
-The majority of the lot is in use or can be brought into use within one calendar year, for active agricultural production. - (4) Qualifies as a non-profit farm.
+The majority of the lot is in use or can be brought into use within one calendar year, for active agricultural production. - (4) Qualifies as a non-profit farm. - (a) To qualify as a non-profit farm, an application shall be made to the Planning Board and referred to the Agricultural Advisory Committee to provide recommendations, using the following findings to be considered. - i.
+The majority of the farmland is in the New York State Agricultural District;

-- (a) To qualify as a non-profit farm, an application shall be made to the Planning Board and referred to the Agricultural Advisory Committee to provide recommendations, using the following findings to be considered. - i.
-The majority of the farmland is in the New York State Agricultural District; - ii.
+- ii.
 The farmland possesses soil and topographic characteristics conducive to farming (prime agricultural soils); - iii.
 The lot owner/farmer possesses the necessary agricultural knowledge to bring the farm into active agricultural operation; - iv.
 The farm is operated in a businesslike manner; - v.
 Evidence is provided that there is time and effort spent on farming; - vi.
 The lot owner, or their advisors, have the knowledge needed to carry on the farming activity as a successful non-profit business; - vii.
 The lot owner was successful, or has experience with, similar activities in the past; and - viii.
 The majority of the lot is in use or can be brought into use within one calendar year, for active agricultural production. - (5) For farm operations engaged in aquaculture, the following criteria replace those listed above: - (a) Has obtained all commercial cultivation and harvest permits required by the New York State Department of Environmental Conservation Law and a permit from either the New York State Department of Agriculture and Markets or the Suffolk County Department of Health Services when the farm stand offers onlot consumption; and - (b) Has access to underwater land, including, but not limited to, a lease, riparian rights, a grant, fee title to underwater land, or a franchise within the Peconic Bay Estuary or Town waters, or has land-based cultivation infra-building.

-F. Farm stands.
+F.H.
+Farm stands.